SUMMER VACATION IN OMAN

 © Mirella Sidro

-The five star resort is one of the best hotels in the country.
-I am allowed to stay in a pool villa with garden view.
-My own pool in the garden, which is closed off from the outside world.
+The five-star resort is one of the best hotels in the country.
+I get to stay in a pool villa with a garden view.
+Private pool in the garden, closed off from the outside world.
 I would love to jump into the water, but Abdullah is already waiting for me.

 © Mirella Sidro

 I was here three years ago.
-However, it was April and I visited the wild growing frankincense trees.
-The gold of South Arabia is considered the best in the world and the trees grow exclusively here in the whole country.
-And while we are there, we first go to the famous historical incense souk.
-It is mostly women who sell incense in different qualities, as well as bokhoor, a mixture of woods and oils that the farmers’ wives mix themselves.
+However, it was April and I visited the wild frankincense trees.
+The gold of southern Arabia is considered the best in the world and the trees only grow here in the whole country.
+And while we’re there, we first visit the famous historic incense souk.
+It is mostly women who sell incense in various qualities, as well as bokhoor, a mixture of woods and oils that the farmers mix themselves.

 © Mirella Sidro

 Abdullah buys a whole supply for the family, because incense and bokhoor are lit in the house every day.
 I love it when the mistress of the house comes into my room to fumigate!
-The scent is pleasant, calming and disinfecting.
+The fragrance is pleasant, soothing and disinfecting.
 We also buy incense to chew and drink.
-It can serve as chewing gum.
-A bit of getting used to in the beginning, but after that you love it.
-It disinfects the oral cavity and makes the teeth nice and white.
-A pure natural product with great effect.
-Even the ancient Egyptians chewed diligently on incense pellets, which they refined with oils for fresh breath.
-I buy a few traditional clay incense burner in addition.
+It can be used as chewing gum.
+It takes some getting used to at first, but then you love it.
+It disinfects the oral cavity and whitens the teeth.
+A purely natural product with a great effect.
+Even the ancient Egyptians were busy chewing on incense beads, which they refined with oils for fresh breath.
+I also buy a few traditional incense burners made of clay.

 © Mirella Sidro